Next Chapter

 4. Facilitating payments: Invoicing can help to facilitate payments by providing clear and accurate information about the goods or services being sold, the amount due, and the payment terms.

-5. Improving cash flow: By invoicing promptly and accurately, businesses can improve their cash flow and ensure that they are paid in a timely manner.
+5. Improving cash flow: By invoicing promptly and accurately, businesses can improve their cash flow and ensure that they are paid on time.

 How does invoicing work?